jsoverson/shift-interpreter/readme.md

 const tree = parseScript(source);

 const interpreter = new Interpreter();

-// load the tree with a context that has an "atob" function, simulating the browser's atob interpreter.load(tree, {
+// load the tree with a context that has an "atob" function interpreter.load(tree, {
   atob: str => Buffer.from(str, 'base64').toString('ascii'),
 });